Undergraduate Research Stimulus Program (URSP)

 - Complete and submit the application form.

-- Submit a proposal consisting of no more than 3 pages (excluding references, budget and faculty CV) with 1 inch margins and 12 pt font.
+- Submit a proposal consisting of no more than 3 single spaced pages (excluding references, budget and faculty CV) with 1 inch margins and 12 pt font.
 The proposal should be organized into four sequential sections:

 - Proposed Research (to be written by the student): brief description of proposed research/creative activity and goals including the originality of the proposed work.
 The suggested length of this section is 1.5 pages.
 Proposal reviewers are NOT experts in the content area, so this section should be written for a general audience;